modera/ModeraActivityLoggerBundle/README.md

 interface.
 Please see already shipped implementations (`\Modera\ConfigBundle\Config\EntityRepositoryHandler`, for example) to see how you can create your own handlers.

+## Creating user related configuration entries

+Sometimes you may want to store configuration entries which are not related to the system as a whole but instead to one single user, for example - user's preferred admin panel language.
+To achieve this you need to use `modera_config/owner_entity` semantic configuration key to specify a fully qualified name of user entity.
+For example:

+    modera_config:
+        owner_entity: "Modera\SecurityBundle\Entity\User"

+Once `owner_entity` is configured don't forget to update your database schema by running `doctrine:schema:update --force`.

+Now that we have proper configuration in place and database schema has been updated when creating new configuration entries you can specify "owner", for example:

+    $bob = new \Modera\SecurityBundle\Entity\User();
+    // ... configure and persist $bob

+    $ce = new ConfigurationEntry();
+    $ce->setOwner($myUser);

+    $manager->save($ce);

 ## Hints

 In your application code when working with components from ModeraConfigBundle you should rely on interfaces instead of implementations, that is, when you use `modera_config.configuration_entries_manager` rely on
-\Modera\ConfigBundle\Config\ConfigurationEntriesManagerInterface and when working with configuration entries rely on
+\Modera\ConfigBundle\Manager\ConfigurationEntriesManagerInterface and when working with configuration entries rely on
-\Modera\ConfigBundle\Config\ConfigurationEntryInterface this way you will make your code portable.
+\Modera\ConfigBundle\Manager\ConfigurationEntryInterface this way you will make your code portable.
 By default the bundle uses Doctrine ORM to store values for configuration entries but later some more storage mechanism may be added and if you rely on interfaces then you won't need to update your code to leverage new possible storage engines.